Restaurant Email Examples

 Pizza Express is a great pizza joint, and they used the following email to offer a discount on a returning dish that people demanded in the past.

-Pizza Express - Restaurant email examples
+Discount - Restaurant email examples

 Source: Pizza Express